ling-yin/ling-yin/README.md

 # Hello there! 👋

 My name is Ling Yin.
-I am currently in my 3rd year of University, studying Computer Science.
+I am currently in my 3rd year of University, studying Computer Science with an intention to pursue a specialisation in Cyber Security

 ![image](https://user-images.githubusercontent.com/64789716/191813332-ddde4d4a-5fe0-495b-b087-8f182238f3ee.png)